CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab4_Ex1_dspm_for_ai.md

----
-lab:
-    title: 'Exercise 1 - Protect data in AI environments'
-    module: 'Module 4 - Protect data in AI environments'
----

-## WWL Tenants - Terms of use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 4 - Exercise 1 - Protect data in AI environments

 You are Joni Sherman, the Information Security Administrator for Contoso Ltd. As AI tools like Microsoft Copilot become more integrated into daily workflows, your team has been asked to assess and improve protections around sensitive data.
 In this lab, you'll explore how Microsoft Purview DSPM for AI can help secure data interactions with AI tools through policy enforcement, risk detection, and exposure assessments.